nickmcdev/flutter_dynatrace/README.md

 # flutter_dynatrace

 This plugin allows you to use the Dynatrace Mobile SDKs (iOS and Android) to help monitor your Flutter apps.
+Please give the example app attached to the plugin repo a go if you want to test out the similar SDK calls in this doc.

 This plugin is **NOT** officially supported by Dynatrace.